Blood is a Gift of Life

 Every 90 seconds, someone needs a blood transfusion.
 Blood transfusions are never given without a prescription from a doctor; and without volunteer blood donors, patients cannot receive life-saving transfusions.
 Volunteer blood donors are the essential link between the ordering physician and the transfusion-dependent patient.

-Texas Masons began the Gift of Life Program 15 years ago in the North Texas area, and today, regional committees have expanded to Houston, San Antonio and the Rio Grande Valley.
+Texas Masons began the Gift of Life Program over 25 years ago in the North Texas area, and today, regional committees have expanded to Houston, San Antonio and the Rio Grande Valley.
 The program sponsors blood drives, mostly held within Masonic Lodges.
 Any annual surplus collected can be used in emergencies, both public and fraternal.
 The Gift of Life Program is part of a rich Masonic tradition of helping to meet healthcare needs.

 History of Caring

 Freemasonry and Masons historically demonstrate a commitment to relief services for anyone who needs it – Masons and non-Masons – and especially for children through the treatments provided in our fraternal hospitals.